Get rid of dark spots in a natural way.

 In the pharmaceutical and cosmetics market there are a number of effective products for treating melasma.
 In addition to applying it to affected areas, it is important to constantly exfoliate your skin to stimulate cell regeneration to give it brilliance and luminosity.
 The active ingredients in the most effective products are hydroquinone, azelaic acid, vitamin C and kojic acid.
 Here's how they work and which side effects can be:

 - Hydroquinone and Arbutin.
-This substances inhibit melanin activity.
-It is very strong, so cosmetics usually contain it in concentrations of 1 to 4 percent.
-For maximum efficacy, it opts for a product that besides hydroquinone also contains salicylic or glycolic acid.
+These substances inhibit melanin activity.
+They are very strong, so cosmetics usually contain them in concentrations of 1 to 4 percent.
+For maximum efficacy, they opts for a product that besides hydroquinone also contains salicylic or glycolic acid.
 Arbutin is a derivative of hydroquinone, less effective than it is when used in isolation.
 Usually, cosmetics have it in concentrations of 2% but associate it with other melanin inhibitors.

 - Azelaic acid.
 Azelaic acid is also an inhibitor of melanin.
 It works similarly to hydroquinone, but it is weaker, so an effective cosmetic solution should contain at least 10%.